dnmfarrell/berrybrew/doc/Berrybrew API.md

         argument:   singleMode
         value:      True if running on a single Perl instance, False otherwise

-Called by `ExecCompile()`, sends a single Perl instance a command to execute.
+Called by `ExecCompile()`, executes a command on a single Perl instance a command to execute.

 #### ExecCompile